seL4/docs/Contributing_to_upstream_seL4_projects.md

 ''“repo init -u <MANIFEST_REPO_CLONE_URL> -m
 <VERSIONED_MANIFEST_FILENAME>”''

-Code being on the master branch '''does not imply''' that it has been formally verified.
+Code being on the master branch **does not imply** that it has been formally verified.
 The verified build of the kernel is currently I.MX7 Sabre platform on ARM.
 To see which code is verified, please have a look at [our verified